nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       \
       Use case ends.

-**Use case 3: Search batchmates via tags**
+**Use case 3: Search batchmates via interests**

 **MSS**

-1. Student requests the list of batchmates with tags.
+1. Student requests the list of batchmates with the specified interests.
-2. Mass Linkers returns the list of batchmates associated with the particular tags.
+2. Mass Linkers returns the list of batchmates associated with the particular interests.
    \
    Use case ends.

 **Extensions**
 * 1a.
 Mass Linkers detects an invalid input.
-(No tags specified by the student)
+(No interests specified by the student)
 * 1a1.
-Mass Linkers requests for at least one tag to be specified.
+Mass Linkers requests for at least one interest to be specified.
 * 1a2.
-Student inputs new tags.
+Student inputs new interests.
 * Steps 1a1-1a2 are repeated until input is valid.
   \
   Use case resumes from step 2.